Peter Stothard: Career

 Stothard joined the BBC after leaving university, and wrote for the New Statesman, New Society and Plays and Players.
 He joined The Sunday Times in 1978 and The Times in 1981, becoming chief leader writer, deputy editor and, based in Washington, US editor.
 He published Thirty Days: An Inside Account of Tony Blair at War in 2004, based on observations inside Downing Street during the Iraq War.

 During a stage of Stothard's editorship, The Times reached an average sale of over 900,000 – the highest in its history.
 This was, in part, the result of the so-called "price war" that started in 1993 when The Times reduced its cover price and started intense circulation battles against The Daily Telegraph and The Independent.

 In 1999, he became involved in a legal dispute over political funding with the Conservative Party treasurer Michael Ashcroft.
 Lord Ashcroft sued, but subsequently withdrew his suit after a statement agreed by both parties.
 Stothard was named as Editor of the Year in the same year by Granada Television's What the Papers Say.

 In 2000, he was diagnosed with a rare form of cancer and was away from The Times for 10 months for successful treatment.
 It returned in 2012 and 2013.

 Whilst editor of The Times Literary Supplement, he often wrote about Greek and Roman literature.

 In 2010, his first book of memoir, On the Spartacus Road, combined an account of the Spartacus uprising with elements of autobiography.
 His second, Alexandria, The Last Nights of Cleopatra, extended the same form, including accounts of newspaper life alongside the story of his engagement with Greece, Rome and Egypt.
 Alexandria... won the 2013 Criticos Prize for literature on themes from ancient or modern Greece.
 The Senecans: Four Men and Margaret Thatcher, his memoir of the 1980s and '90s, was published in September 2016.
 The critic Stuart Kelly described Stothard as "one of the most avant-garde practitioners of the form".

 He was chairman of judges for the Man Booker Prize for Fiction (2012) and president of the Classical Association.
 In 2017, he was appointed a trustee of the National Portrait Gallery, London.
 Stothard appears as a character briefly in the first scene of a one-level Tomb Raider expansion videogame made by Core Design in association with The Times.
 The expansion is called Times Exclusive Level and was released in 2000.

+His 2025 book Horace: Poet on a Volcano was shortlisted for the James Tait Black Memorial Prize for biography in 2026.

 Personal life

 Stothard is married to the biographer and critic Ruth Scurr.
-He has a son, Michael (born 1987), and a daughter, the novelist Anna Stothard (born 1983) from his marriage to novelist Sally Emerson (1980-2021), and six grandchildren from that marriage.
+He has a son, Michael (born 1987), and a daughter, the novelist Anna Stothard (born 1983) from his marriage to novelist Sally Emerson (1980–2021), and six grandchildren from that marriage.